 Benomyl and thiophanate-methyl are used to suppress/eradicate AM fungi from soil and plants.

-Compaction, use of high NPK fertilizers, hydrogen peroxide, Epsom salt, are harmful to AM fungi.
+Compaction, high NPK fertilizers, hydrogen peroxide, and Epsom salt, are all harmful to AM fungi.

 Excessive phosphorus in soil is detrimental to mycorrhizal fungi.
 You’ll get the most benefits from AM fungi if phosphorus levels are below 70 ppm.